 While Texas A&M’s alumni network consistently ranks within the top ten among American colleges and universities, there may be no more rabid football fan base than the one which supports the Aggies.

-While all that goes on online, the A&M football juggernaut continues to role with the Aggie program the steam-engine which pulls everything and everyone down the track.
+While all that goes on online, the A&M football juggernaut continues to roll, arguably as the steam-engine which pulls the Aggie brand down the track.
 According to Forbes, A&M’s football program generated an average of $148 million per year from 2015 through 2017.

-That now tops the once invincible University of Texas program, and while the two schools are no longer rivals on the football field, they vie for the same recruits and in the arms race that college football recruiting has become, money matters a great deal.
+That now tops the once invincible University of Texas program, and while the two schools are no longer rivals on the football field, they vie for the same recruits.
+In the arms race that college football recruiting has become, money matters a great deal.